pkukic/margo/README.md

-# Margo - AI-Powered PDF Reader and Annotator
+# Margo - Answer questions in your PDFs

 <p align="center">
   <img src="frontend/assets/icons/512x512.png" alt="Margo Logo" width="128">
 </p>

-**Margo** is an AI-powered PDF reader for annotating and discussing academic papers.
+**Margo** is PDF reader for annotating and discussing papers, presentations, and other stuff you might use as a student.
 Screenshot sections and ask questions about them, with full LaTeX/Markdown rendering support.

 The name has a dual meaning: *margo* is Latin for ["margin"](https://www.latin-is-simple.com/en/vocabulary/noun/11942/)—fitting for a PDF annotation tool.
-It's also a popular brand of margarine in Croatia, which inspired the buttery yellow logo.
+It's also a [popular brand of margarine in Croatia](https://www.zvijezda.hr/proizvodi/margo/), which inspired the buttery yellow logo.

 ## Current Limitations